 Can You Spot a Phishing Scam?

 Every day, thousands of people fall victim to fraudulent emails, texts and calls from scammers pretending to be their bank.
 And in this time of expanded use of online banking, the problem is only growing worse.
-In fact, the Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $1.9 billion to these phishing schemes and other fraud in 2019 — and the ongoing pandemic has only increased the threat.
-Imagine where we are in 2020.
+In fact, the Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $5.8 billion to phishing scams and other fraud in 2021—an increase of more than 70 percent over 2020.

 - Text Message: If you receive a text message from someone claiming to be your bank asking you to sign in, or offer up your personal information, it’s a scam.
 Banks never ask that.

-- Phone Call: Would your bank ever call you to verify your account number.
+- Phone Call: Would your bank ever call you to verify your account number?
 No!
 Banks never ask that.
-If you’re ever in doubt that the caller is legitimate, just hang up and call the bank directly at a number you trust.
+If you’re ever in doubt that the caller is legitimate, just hang up and call us at 800-272-9933.

 - Payment Apps: Beware of text messages from someone claiming to be your bank saying your account has been hacked.
 The scammer may ask you to send money to a new account they’ve created for you, but that’s a scam!
 Banks Never Ask That.